 Five of us dug at the Limes last Saturday, we made good progress now the initial digging has been completed and after an early shower the weather wasn’t too bad.
 We didn’t find anything, apart from a rusty spring but we are still very shallow, around 3″ deep over the entire trench.

 We had a visit from Andy Sadler’s father who showed us the medal he’d found long ago, close to where we’re digging, I’m attaching photos of it (and the trench) and Tim Langley did some research for the full details.
 I’m attaching the photos he sent of a medal in rather better condition.
-Tim’s research is below.
+Tim’s research can be seen at the end of this report.

 We decided not to dig next Saturday as it’s Easter Saturday and most people are doing other things but we resume the following Saturday (28th April) when it will be warm and sunny!